Baptism

 How can I find out more?

 If you would like to know more about Baptism for yourself or for your children, the please contact our minister, Rev. Bryan Kerr who will be happy to discuss it with you.
-You can also download our baptism booklet here.
+You can read much more about Baptism, the promises that are made, and the availability of blessing services by downloading our baptism booklet here.

 Please do contact us if you would like to enquire about Baptism for you or your child.